 St. John Without and Hamsey.
 Linked by the Bevern Stream, these villages are of

 Saxon origin The surrounding countryside is criss-crossed with public rights of

-way which provide walkers, horse riders and cyclists with marvellous
+way which provide walkers, horse riders and

 about this book